iotaledger/iota.js/README.md

 // now you can start using all of the functions iota.api.getNodeInfo();

+// you can also get the version iota.version
 ```

 Overall, there are currently four subclasses that are accessible from the IOTA object: